 - Listed bonds, loan notes, certificates of deposit, commercial paper and other debt securities including government, public agency, municipal and corporate issues

 - Listed depositary receipts or shares relating to the above instruments

 - Units in UCITs and AIF collective investment schemes

 - Units in collective investment vehicles including investment trusts, unit trusts, mutual funds, ICAVs and hedge funds

 - Insurance policies

-Wellesley can provide advice in relation to investment products and insurance policies offered by the following providers:
+Wellesley can provide advice in relation to investment products and insurance policies (listed above) offered by the following providers:

 - Aviva Life & Pensions Ireland